4integration/3scaleJavaPluginWrapper/README.md

 - Edit pom.xml if necessary - ensuring the version of the dependency with groupId net.3scale and artifactId 3scale-api has the same version as the Java Plugin in the previous step.

 - Edit and update /src/main/resources/props.properties.
-Each 3scale Service, defined under the API Menu, has a Service ID and a Service Token.
-You need to copy these from the 3scale API Manager.
-To get the Service ID, go into the Definition of each API and you will see it in the browser address bar following the '/services' URL fregment.
+Each 3scale Service, defined under the API Menu in the 3scale API Manager, has a Service ID and a Service Token.
+You need to copy these from the 3scale API Manager to /src/main/resources/props.properties.

+To get the Service ID, go into the Definition of each API and you will see it in the browser address bar following the '/services' URL fragment.
 To get the Service Token(s), click: gear sign on the top right of the screen -> Personal Settings -> Tokens.
-For every service you have, there will be a Service Token.
+For every service you have, there will be a Service Token. methodOrMetricSystemName=<serviceid retrieved from 3scale API Manager>

-The next thing you need to do is retrieve your 3scale Method and Metric system names and map each to the service id and service token to which they belong.
-Inside each Service, click Integration.
-Go to the Mapping Rules section and click Define.
-You will see a list of methods and metrics.
-Copy the system names of each one that you want to use the Plugin Wrapper to manage.
-Make 2 entries for each one in props.properties, substitiuting your actual strings for methodOrMetricSystemName, serviceid1 and serviceToken1:

-methodOrMetricSystemName-serviceid=serviceid1

-methodOrMetricSystemName-token=serviceToken1
+methodOrMetricSystemName=<serviceToken retrieved from 3scale API Manager>

 3) Save these changes and run mvn install.